Rural - Urban

 Enhanced mobility

-RUE: A simulation software that will explore alternatives to enhance connectivity between urban centres and their suburban and rural counterparts
+A simulation software that will explore alternatives to enhance connectivity between urban centres and their suburban and rural counterparts.